barryclark/jekyll-now/_posts/2017/2017-02-09-Ophidian-2360-Review.md

 I should also mention that my initial reaction to the game wasn't as favorable.
 It felt too hard to get Gladiators' levels up so I could play cards I had in my hand.
 This made the game feel a bit slow and clunky to me.
 About a week after we first played a new edition of the rules came out that allow multiple Gladiators to level up during a Breather, among other rule clarifications and tweaks, that pretty much fixed all the issues I had with the game.

-Ophidian 2360, with the addition of the Ophidian Wars deck we have, is now a game both he and I can enjoy together on a regular basis.
+Ophidian 2360 is now a game both my son and I can enjoy together on a regular basis.
 I'm actually looking forward to the release of more cards so we can really dig into building decks and master flow combos.
 Ophidian is fresh, interesting, and a bit of a departure from your standard CCGs.

-*Copies of the Ophidian 2360 Mental Block vs. Warrior's Resolve pack and War Machine vs. Bio-Hazard pack were provided by Hack & Slash games for review.
-A copy of Ophidian Wars was provided by Small Cave Games for review.*
+*Copies of the Ophidian 2360 Mental Block vs. Warrior's Resolve pack and War Machine vs. Bio-Hazard pack were provided by Hack & Slash games for review.*

 <h3>Supporting Links</h3>